Gain first-hand knowledge, connections, and international work experience through an academic internship in Madrid, Spain. On this program, you will:

 • Conduct research on various funding initiatives and write grants

-• Assist supervisor in the international operations department in working with the different restaurant's chains
+• Assist the supervisor in the international operations department for restaurant chains

 • Create a press kit of the latest company music and art editions while developing new content for company website and planning events

 Opportunities can vary year-to-year by such factors as market trends, time of year, and the economy.
 Common industry sectors for internships include, but are not limited to:

 Some challenging internship fields to place in Madrid are:

 • Advertising – Creative aspect: alternate placement in marketing related to advertising